 Interconnectedness is the driving force behind the locations.
 A puddle leads to a pond, which lies close to a stream, which flows into a river.
 The freshwater superhighway passes right through our gardens and urban spaces until it breaks free into greenbelt and countryside.
 All that exploring to do!
 All those stories to be told ...

-FresH2O images can be found in my dedicated gallery, click here to discover what lies beneath
+FresH2O images can be found in my two dedicated galleries, click here to discover what lies beneath

 Every photograph has an associated short story or a few interesting facts about it, which you can read by clicking on the image itself.
 Awarded images from my freshwater adventures all feature in my BILLBOARD gallery